 Measurement redundancy, i.e., the use of multiple measuring instruments, is recommended.

 Redundancy represents one way to assess aspects of both traceability and comparability.
 By using multiple, co-located traceable instruments to measure the same parameter, both the single instrument values, merged instrument values, and the resultant data series can be compared.
-Disagreement between the data series can highlight measurement problems or sensor drift which would be undetectable with a single instrument.
+Identifying disagreement between the redundant data series provides an alternative method to detect measurement problems or sensor drift, which may be used to complement regular field verifications against travelling reference standards [Australia]

-3. Measurement requirements for air temperature
+3. Target [Australia]measurement requirements for air temperature

 3.1 Mandatory Variable – Air temperature